isaiahaiasi/rock-paper-scissors/README.md

 ## Expandable RPS
 >If I want to make true space-bending infinite-rps, then I need to figure out a way to mathematically state the pattern.

-Elaborating on this thought, this pattern could be represented as a directed graph.
+Elaborating on this thought, such a pattern could be represented as a directed graph.
 That's the normal way you'd represent the game visually, after all.
 And a directed graph can be represented as a Map where each key is the index of a "hand" (eg, Scissors), and each value is the set of hand indices that it beats.
 For 3 hand indices, there is only 1 value, which is always i + 1 (technically (i + 1) % (# of indices), to loop).
 For 5 hand indices, there are 2 values per key, which are (i + 1) & (i + 3).
 For 7 hand indices, there are 3 values (i + 1) (i + 3) (i + 5).

 Following this pattern, checking for an arbitrary (odd-numbered) length of hands from just a single array of could be: